BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 He argues that if we take Rorty's comment literally, we would bury both the idea of *objective truth* and our *liberal democracy*, since the realization of individual freedom through social change requires productive dissent.
 I think Bogner, like many others, misinterprets Rorty or at least applies his statement to the wrong level of society---the wrong reality, so to speak.
 The implication that if we stop believing in an objective truth, we end up in a sort of absolute relativism or complete indifference remains unfounded.
 It's a huge leap.
+For example, even if we reject the idea of objective truth, empirical evidence is still valuable for discussions.
 We should also note that Bogner does not argue against the validity of Rorty's claim that the *Platonic idea of truth* is wrong but rather that it is not useful.

 Rejecting the belief in an objective truth does not mean that we lose the ground for productive dissent.
 On the contrary, it allows for a more pragmatic approach to dialogue and disagreement.